 Many people just don’t have enough time in a day to complete all their responsibilities.

 If you happen to be busy and can’t keep up with the payment due dates on your credit cards and loans, do not worry.
-A lot of banks and loan institutions offer payment reminders.

 They can send you automatic texts to remind you of upcoming due dates.
 You can also make automatic payments, a feature that most institutions offer now.

 You just have to set up the reminders, complete the automatic payment option, and you are good to go.

 Making on-time payments is one of the factors that can improve credit score of yours.
 Failure to pay on time could affect your score.

 I said “may” because many credit card companies won’t report late payments until you are 90 days past the due date.